Russia’s Anti-War Protesters Are Facing Unprecedented Repression

 Since Putin’s invasion of Ukraine, protesters have continued to use online networks to circulate petitions and digital flyers, but have also returned to the streets.
 “Street agitation, leaflets, and stickers are gaining momentum,” noted the organizer from EIG.
 The FNB organizer echoed this sentiment: “We go out to actions, and we agitate people to oppose the war, with the help of graffiti, leaflets, and stickers.”

 But even as organizers seek to bring people together to resist, they are also attempting to avoid putting demonstrators at risk.
-Though unpermitted street protests like the ones that swept dozens of Russian cities on and continue to occur, feminist organizers have called for safer types of actions.
-For example, Feminist Anti-War Resistance called for the reappropriation of International Women’s Day on their public channel on Telegram, a free messaging app: On March 8th, solitary protesters across Russia (and in places with post-Soviet immigrant communities) quietly laid flowers at as an expression of resistance against the war.
+Though unpermitted street protests like the ones that swept dozens of Russian cities on March 6th and March 13th continue to occur, feminist organizers have called for safer types of actions.
+For example, Feminist Anti-War Resistance called for the reappropriation of International Women’s Day on their public channel on Telegram, a free messaging app: On March 8th, solitary protesters across Russia (and in places with post-Soviet immigrant communities) quietly laid flowers at World War II memorials as an expression of resistance against the war.
 Some left blue and yellow flowers representing the colors of the Ukrainian flag, and others affixed anti-war messages to their bouquets.
 The organizers hoped that police would overlook the solitary actions, or construe them as patriotism.
 On the group’s Telegram channel, participants shared pictures and described feeling less isolated when they arrived at memorials to find other bouquets there.

 No matter how protesters make their views known, imprisonment is a very real risk for anyone who resists the war.
 While protesters could always be arrested for “hooliganism” or “unauthorized street actions,” under the new law that criminalizes “discrediting the peacekeeping efforts of the Russian Army,” a first arrest is punishable by fine, and a second arrest “can lead to a criminal punishment of three years, simply for taking two strolls in the city,” the AD member said.
 Kalk emphasizes the arbitrary way such laws are enforced: “A street protest arrest can get you nothing, or 15 days, or two years.
 A lot of the time, cops are picking up everyone, capturing random people who are not seasoned activists in their dragnet.”

 In addition to these sporadic street-level arrests, the government has been systematically targeting organizers.
 Officers from the militarized federal police unit—known by its acronym, OMON—broke into the homes of known activists, including feminists from EIG, the day before the March 6th marches.
 “What happens after an arrest depends on which department is detaining you,” the AD member explained.
 “One can politely interrogate you, collect passport data, and release you.”
 Or interrogators can employ the tactics used against the protester Aleksandra Kaluzhskikh and other women who were beaten and drenched in water at the Brateevo police precinct in southwest Moscow after being detained at the March 6th protest.
-A transcript of a smuggled recording of Kaluzhskikh’s torture was published in —one of the few surviving independent print outlets in Russia—and translated by the US magazine .
+A transcript of a smuggled recording of Kaluzhskikh’s torture was published in Novoya Gazeta—one of the few surviving independent print outlets in Russia—and translated by the US magazine n+1.
 During the recording, interrogators can be heard striking Kaluzhskikh on the face and head.
 “They don’t care who they beat, who they detain,” the FNB member wrote.
 “Recently I heard that they even detained a pregnant woman.”
 The FNB member was driven around the outskirts of the city after one of the protests because all the precincts were already full of demonstrators who had been arrested.
 “Harassing and abusing unarmed people,” the FNB member wrote, “that’s their whole job.”

 In addition to the threat of arrest and physical abuse in custody, there are other pressures the government can apply.
 One of the organizers we spoke to lost their job after a recent arrest because their boss was afraid of police attention.
 According to the Feminist Antiwar Resistance’s Telegram channel, the Ministry of Culture of the Russian Federation has been leaning on directors of various cultural institutions, demanding lists of employees who signed petitions against the war.
 Layoffs have already started.
 Flyers about what to do if you are targeted for expressing anti-war opinions at work have been circulating on feminist and anarchist channels on Telegram—but even circulating these flyers is extremely dangerous.
-A few days into the war, Russia’s communications regulator blocked Echo of Moscow and TVRain for in their broadcasts.
-Another against publishing “fake news” about the Russian military carries a potential 15-year sentence.
-The government has also announced the resurrection of a that makes it possible to imprison anyone for up to 20 years for high treason if they provide assistance to a foreign organization—which independent journalists believe could be used to target them.
+A few days into the war, Russia’s communications regulator blocked Echo of Moscow and TVRain for using the word “war” in their broadcasts.
+Another new law against publishing “fake news” about the Russian military carries a potential 15-year sentence.
+The government has also announced the resurrection of a dormant law that makes it possible to imprison anyone for up to 20 years for high treason if they provide assistance to a foreign organization—which independent journalists believe could be used to target them.
 These laws essentially roll back the clock to Soviet-era restrictions on free speech, giving even anti-war social media posts the status of dissident samizdat.
 “It’s scary,” says the FNB member, “to get a sentence just for reposting something.”

 The repression has brought many activists to a breaking point.
 Feminist activists who stayed in Russia after the post-2011 crackdowns “were forced to flee the country within the past few days,” Kalk said on March 1st.
 Practically, she said, this exodus means that much anti-war organizing is happening abroad, in the Russian diaspora—where many of the experienced activists have gone, and where speaking out is relatively safe.
 Still, anti-war protesters have staged actions in Russia every weekend since the invasion.
 They do so “bravely,” writes the AD member, “despite the draconian repressions.”